ShaunCurtis/Blazr.ComponentServiceProvider/Readme.md

 }
 ```

-The concrete service, with debug code to monitor instances created and disposed correctly.
+The concrete service.
+Debug code is included to monitor instances and disposal.

 ```csharp
 public class TimeService : ITimeService, IDisposable, IAsyncDisposable